Protect your child

 Online grooming can be a difficult issue to tackle with children but there are practical tips and tools you can use to help them recognise when they are at risk and take action.

-The best way to deal with grooming is to prevent it happening by making sure your child is well-informed, uses privacy settings on social networks and knows that they can talk to you if they feel unsafe or worried.
+The best way to deal with grooming is to prevent it from happening by making sure your child is well-informed, uses privacy settings on social media sites and knows that they can talk to you if they feel unsafe or worried.
 Teach your children how to stay safe online:

 Private details which could identify them in the real world – name, age, gender, phone number, home address, school name, and photographs – should only ever be shared with people they know.

-Spend time together looking at the privacy settings.
+Spend time together looking at the privacy settings that can benefit their online safety.
 It’s always best to assume that default settings are public and should be changed accordingly.
 We’ve got some advice on using privacy settings on the most popular social apps.

 You will probably use social networks yourself, but you might want to know about new ones that your child is using or wants to use.
 Use them yourself and set up your own account so you can experience what your child might see.
 There are also many child-friendly social networks they could use while they get ready for the likes of Snapchat and Instagram.